Arc-Computer/arc-memory/arc-memory-pr-bot/README.md

 - Provides context about the original design decisions behind the code
 - Predicts the impact of changes
 - Verifies that changes were properly tested
+- Uses LLMs to generate intelligent insights about PRs
+- Visualizes relevant code diffs with contextual explanations

 ## How It Works